Mount Vema

 Excise Tax:

-This is a levy on certain types of goods that may come into existence within the Vema Seamount territorial waters.
+This is a levy on certain types of goods that may come into existence in Mount Vema.

 Salt Tax: 80% (Percentage of the Price)